devazx/StoreProjectSystem_BackEnd/README.md

-# Store-Project-System-Back-End
+## Store-Project-System-Back-End :

-Project with focus in .NET / ASP.NET / MySQL / Entity / Identity / Token / JWT
+  "Project with focus in .NET / ASP.NET / MySQL / Entity / Identity / Token / JWT"

-structure MVC with AutoMapper
+## structure MVC with AutoMapper
-  Project
+  "Project
     ⨽ Controllers  (Controllers with a Functions at Services) ⨽ Data
           ⨽Dtos ( Mask profiles for connection Models with only info required and yours functions)